Student Allowances Summed Up

 If you are eligible to receive a student allowance your payments will start from either the date your allowance is approved or from the second week of your course (whichever comes later), with the money paid directly to your bank account.

-It’s worth noting that you won’t be able to receive a benefit from Work and Income while receiving a student allowance.
-However, the good news is that you will still receive your students allowance payments over study breaks of three weeks or less.
+You won’t be able to receive a benefit from Work and Income while receiving a student allowance.
+However, the good news is that you will still receive your student allowance payments over study breaks of three weeks or less.

 How do you apply for a student allowance?